ttscoff/howzit_old/README.md

 > Tip: Add "buildprivate.md" to your global gitignore (`git config --get core.excludesfile`).
 In a project where you don't want to share your build notes, just name the file "buildprivate.md" instead of "buildnotes.md" and it will automatically be ignored.

+If there are files that match the "build*" pattern that should not be recognized as build notes by howzit, add them to `~/.config/howzit/ignore.yaml`.
+This file is a simple list of patterns that should be ignored when scanning for build note files.
+Use `(?:i)` at the beginning of a pattern to make it case insensitive.

 The topics of the notes are delineated by Markdown headings, level 2 or higher, with the heading being the title of the topic.
 I split all of mine apart with h2s.
 For example, a short one from the little website I was working on yesterday:

     ## Build